thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker-windows.md

 - `1883:1883`            - connect local port 1883 to exposed internal MQTT port 1883
 - `7070:7070`            - connect local port 7070 to exposed internal Edge RPC port 7070
 - `5683-5688:5683-5688/udp`            - connect local UDP ports 5683-5688 to exposed internal COAP and LwM2M ports
-- `tb-pe-license-data`   - name of the docker volume that stores the Thingsboard's license instance data file
+- `tb-pe-license-data`   - name of the docker volume that stores the ThingsBoard's license instance data file
 - `tb-postgres-data`   - name of the docker volume that stores the PostgreSQL's data
 - `thingsboard-pe`             - friendly local name of this machine
 - `restart: always`        - automatically start ThingsBoard in case of system reboot and restart in case of failure.